 - 3/4 cup molasses

 - 2 tsp. ground ginger

 - 1 tsp. unsweetened cocoa powder (optional - adds deeper color)

 - 1 tsp. baking soda

 - 1 tsp. cinnamon

 - 1/4 tsp. salt

 - In a large bowl, use an electric mixer to cream the butter and brown sugar until light and a bit fluffy looking.
-Mix in molasses until combined.
+Mix in the molasses until combined.

-- Divide dough into two pieces and pat each one into a 1-inch-thick disk, wrap them in plastic, and chill for at least 30 minutes.
+- Divide the dough into two pieces and pat each one into a 1-inch-thick disk, wrap them in plastic, and chill for at least 30 minutes.